• Skip to primary navigation

 Using a fermenting crock is an easy way to get started canning right now.
 (Tip: learn safe canning and safe preservation methods right from the start.
 We suggest the Ball/Bernardin Book of Canning for beginners.)

-Depending on what you’re fermenting, you may want to chop or slice your vegetables, although you can ferment them whole as well.
+Depending on what you’re fermenting, you may want to chop or slice your vegetables; however, you can also ferment them whole.

 Your exact brine solution will vary depending on the type and amount of vegetables you plan to use.
 Get yourself a fermentation recipe book, pick an easy one to start, and follow the measurements.